 Bedok Jetty

-Bedok Jetty is another excellent spot to watch sunset Singapore!
+Bedok Jetty is another excellent spot to watch the sunset in Singapore!
 It’s a popular fishing spot near the East Coast Lagoon Food Village in East Coast Park.
 Apart from fishing, the jetty is a lovely spot to get away from the hustle and bustle of city life.
 Even when there’s a crowd, it’s spacious and relatively peaceful.
 You may sit there and listen to the waves crash while admiring the evening sun.

 The Raffles Marina Lighthouse

 The Raffles Marina Lighthouse is a small attraction near the East-West MRT line’s Tuas Link.
 It’s still operational and offers navigation for vessels approaching the Raffles Marina.
 Photographers are drawn to the lighthouse because of its lyrical nature.
-The solitude of the tower, along with the sunset Singapore, makes it an excellent setting for any magical storey.
+The solitude of the tower, along with the sunset in Singapore, makes it an excellent setting for any magical story.

 Kranji Reservoir Park